samiemostafavi/wireless-pr3d/measurements/README.md

 2. Recording conditions from the network e.g. RSRP RSRQ from the router or other info from gNodeB
 3. Measuring maximum one-way throughput (iperf)

-Therefore, the service should always run iperf and irtt server
+Therefore, the service should always run iperf and irtt servers

 # Access/Store Measurements